jorgcast/js-array-manipulation/README.md

 **Objectives:** Convert an array to string and viceversa: join, split.

-Given an array of humans, write a function that returns a human centipede, as a string, in which you can choose the connector symbol.\
+Given an array of humans, write a function that returns a human centipede as a string, in which you can choose the connector symbol.\
 If no symbol is sent, the function returns the humans with no connector.

 Example 1: